shifatsrm09/CourseCompass/README.md

 Please load this full context and continue development from the next logical step. and tell me if you understood the logic core and concept of the website

+Actual Project Purpose (Restated Clearly)

+You want to build a smart advising engine that:

+✔ Reads completed semesters + completed courses
+✔ Checks remaining courses from the program
+✔ Applies prerequisite rules
+✔ Suggests the best 4 courses for the next semester
+✔ Priority Rules:

+Missing required courses from earlier semesters → highest priority

+Hard prerequisites must be satisfied

+Max 4 courses per semester

+1 slot reserved for COD (if COD count < 5)

+If no COD allowed → 4 program/core courses

+The final sequence may grow to extra semesters if required

+✔ Inputs:

+Student's completed courses

+Entire stream’s JSON (semester, type, HP, SP, COD etc.)

+✔ Output:

+Next semester’s recommended 4 courses

+lets think of the engine as function/method just like in programming language ok? with some parameter.

+for the initial login user will get everything by default (suggested course sequence etc ) our engine dont play any role here yet

+student may fail/ want to retake a course/ do the course later when this modificatio or override comes from the user only thn our engine comes to play

+we send data to engine (what semester user are in from the current semester tag, what courses they have done till now, the whole courseplan JSON )

+then the engine will compute oh ok fine user completed y courses from JSON and in x semester remaining courses are k's ok then engine will start computing it will take what courses arent being completed yet, what needs to be done x semester(Hard Prerequisite maintained) and if cod <5 then we add a cod first if not 4 core courses will be computed

+thus engine can return what user should take in next semester recommended

+also engine should calculate the upcoming semester plan as well and we visualize everything in the UI

+function generateRecommendations({
+  currentSemester,
+  completedCourses,
+  coursePlanJSON
+}) {
+   return {
+      nextSemester: [...4 courses],
+      fullFuturePlan: { ...semester: courses }
+   };
+}